HappyFaceFriend/BigNumberCaclulator/README.md

 -Can type multiple operater expressions.

  ex) 1+2+3
-     1+2/3    <-this wil be calculated using the Arithmetic operation precedence
+ ex) 1+2/3    <-this wil be calculated using the Arithmetic operation precedence

 -Can use negative integer